Andros Townsend Hair Transplant: Did It Actually Happen?

 According to our graft calculator, he would have needed 1,600-2,000 hair grafts in the temple area and the top of the head.
 However, since his whole hairline was receding, he would have needed more grafts to achieve natural hair coverage.

-According to our hair transplant surgeons, Andros Townsend hair transplant would have required 2,500-3,000 grafts since his hair loss zone was from 1-3.
+Andros Townsend hair transplant would have have probably needed 2,500-3,000 grafts since his hair loss zone was from 1-3.
+But keep in mind that only a surgeon can give you an exact estimate.

 Has Andros Townsend Hair Transplant Been Confirmed?